 According to a 2017 study by the Milken Institute Center for the Future of Aging, some of the best places to age in place are predominantly college towns in big cities.
-These towns offer retirees strong public transit options, university medical centers and facilities, strong employment opportunities, and innovative housing options.
+These towns offer retirees strong public transit options, university medical centers and facilities, and innovative housing options.
 Surprisingly, neither Florida nor Arizona made it on the list, which are popular retirement destinations.
 But according to the study, “a good place for successful aging is a good place for all people.”

 This city made the number one spot on Milken’s rankings both for people age 65 to 79 and for those aged 80 and better.
 Provo-Orem is known for having strong multigenerational environments in addition to strong support services and systems aimed towards retirees.
-The city is also a safe metro area, enjoys a low unemployment rate, is home to Brigham Young University, and has five national parks.
+The city is a safe metro area, enjoys a low unemployment rate, is home to Brigham Young University, and has five national parks.

 2. Madison, WI

 This Midwestern city earned the second spot on the list.
 As home to the University of Wisconsin, Madison has much to offer active adults who want to age in place in a college town.
 The town has great medical services, an educated and healthy population, recreational activities, entertainment, and community engagement.

 Durham-Chapel Hill earned a high ranking due to its age-friendly environment and cultural and employment opportunities.
-Known as the Research Triangle because of its proximity to three top-notch universities such as Duke, UNC, and North Carolina State, the area is not only a popular retirement destination among the 55+ crowd, but is also famous for having some highly lauded health care facilities.
+Known as the Research Triangle because of its proximity to three top-notch universities (Duke, UNC, and North Carolina State), the area is not only a popular retirement destination among the 55+ crowd, but it’s also famous for having some highly lauded health care facilities.

 Another Utah city that made the list is Salt Lake City.
 According to the Milken Institute’s study, Salt Lake City attracts outdoor enthusiasts who love winter activities.
-The city is also known for being a bustling finance and technology hub as well as a diverse job market and large Baby Boomer population, which may appeal to the semi-retired crowd or those looking for volunteering opportunities.
+The city is also known for being a bustling finance and technology hub as well as a diverse job market and large retiree population, which may appeal to the semi-retired crowd or those looking for volunteering opportunities.

 The study also ranked this metro area high on their list because of its top-notch community engagement.
 The Des Moines Area has a high population of volunteers that consist of senior residents who are involved in civic opportunities and funding programs that target active adults.
-There is also a great selection of libraries and recreational facilities as well as health services.
+There’s also a great selection of libraries and recreational facilities as well as health services.